RuanMiguel-DRD/Termux-Update/README.md

 # Termux-Update
 Script for updating Termux and its extensions via command line

+## Warning

+**This project has been discontinued and is unstable**

+The constant changes in Android, variations in the operating system on each different cell phone, and other factors, make this project very difficult to become stable.
+It may or may not work on your device, but there is no guarantee and this may change over time

+The malfunction that prevents this script from working is Termux's inability to open the application installer in a stable way

 ## How it works

 The function of this script is to allow the user to update Termux and its extensions directly from the command line, without the need to have F-Droid installed on the cell phone, thus consuming memory and system resources